 There are 5 questions to ask any prospective broker —

-- How much experience do they have.
+- How much experience do they have?
 You want a broker who has a track record of success with the type of property you are selling.

 Buyer Representation – If you are a Buyer, you are looking for a property that meets your needs at a fair price, and you might want the best possible deal.
 You don’t want to make a mistake.
 I can analyze alternatives and do the market research that will help you make the best decision.
 I can help you interpret the research and evaluate a property’s Strengths, Weaknesses, Opportunities, and Threats.
 Bottom line – I know what I’m doing and how to work with you, whether you are an individual or work for a large company.
 I add value and can save you time and help you get deals done.
 I do what I promise and do NOT drop the ball.
 As a Buyer Rep, the fact that I’m an independent is a plus because corporate baggage doesn’t get in my way, like it can at large firms.
 For example, you won’t have to worry about me getting pressured by the firm to steer you away from a property that a big client is interested in.
 I’ve always worked with other brokers and they know me and will work with me – they know that I’m a professional and that I won’t waste their time.
 I will work on either a commission basis or hourly as a consultant.

 Land Brokerage – A good land broker has specialized knowledge.
 I have personally developed land and have sold over 2,000 acres of land to developers and end users.
-I understand BOTH the market AND the way a developer looks at land in terms of location, demographics, zoning (allowed uses, setbacks, open space requirements, etc.), utilities, visibility, accessibility, ingress/egress, drainage, topography, environmental issues, flood plain, impact fees, and water/sewer tap fees, geotechnical, etc. To get the best price for land, it is necessary to understand the land and to be able to provide the information and answers a developer needs.
+I understand BOTH the market AND the way a developer looks at land in terms of location, demographics, zoning (allowed uses, setbacks, open space requirements, etc.), utilities, visibility, accessibility, ingress/egress, drainage, topography, environmental issues, flood plain, impact fees, water/sewer tap fees, geotechnical, etc. I also understand the development approval process.
+To get the best price for land, it is necessary to understand the land and to be able to provide the information and answers a developer needs.
 I’ve sold land for retail, office, multi-family, senior living, and single family.
 If you are a Seller, I will qualify buyers and help you structure a sale contract that has good language and a performance schedule – I know the tricks buyer’s use to drag a contract out and the things you should require the buyer to do – that will avoid wasting a lot of your time and money.
 If you are a Buyer, I will help you avoid wasting time and money because I know what I’m doing.
 Before I became a commercial real estate broker I was a city planner, and that background is useful when dealing with government officials.

 Consulting – I offer most of my services on either a commission basis or an hourly fee basis.